check_setup

 - classes

-Character vector with the classes of each features.
+Character vector with the classes of each feature.

 - factor_levels